SEEQA 2024

 Our tickets have fully sold out.

 If you would like to sign up to our waiting list then please email us at conference@seeqa.org.
 If you are already registered but need financial help with accommodation or travel then please do get in touch with us at conference@seeqa.org and explain your conditions.
+Please note that we can only offer refunds for cancellations received before Friday 16th Aug.

 Organisers